Always remember, you are always more than you think you are. Unlocking your potential will prove this to you! Here’s how.Tweet

 How are you and a house plant alike?

 At first glance, you may not see the similarities between yourself and a singular, withering house plant.
 But what if I told you that, many of us are that house plant?
-In other words, our childhood may have made us wither and sag because of unintentional/intentional neglect, verbal teardowns, etc.
+In other words, our childhoods may have made us wither and sag because of unintentional/intentional neglect, verbal tear downs, etc. But with nurturing and care, we can reach our full potential.

-Regardless, I think it’s fair to say that any one of us who have had the wind taken out of our sails will, by default, lock their true potential behind fear and anxiety.
+I think it’s fair to say that any one of us who have had the wind taken out of our sails will, by default, lock their true potential behind fear and anxiety.
 Why wouldn’t we?
 After all, anxiety’s superpower is avoidance.
 So, if one fears chasing their dreams, their growth (potential) is delayed, not nurtured.
+As a result, it can go completely unrealized.

 Essentially, you are both the plant and caregiver, responsible to see that you flourish.
 While your past may have plunged you into a state of perpetual angst, what can you do about that now?
-How can you unlock your full potential?
-These are the questions that matter today.
+How can you unlock your full potential today?
+These are the questions that require answers the most.

 In crisis? go to Crisis Services Canada

-While this may seem true, it’s far more likely that you are choosing a partner you feel matches your long-believed perception of your worth or lack thereof.
+If this seems like you, it’s far more likely that you are choosing a partner you feel matches your long-believed perception of your worth or lack thereof.
 This is of course an inaccurate narrative because you are always worth more than you think.

 Want to work on quelling your fears?
-Get help from a mental health professional; step outside of your comfort zone, even if this means a toe at a time.
-In my view, unlocking your potential should consist of this:
+Get help from a mental health professional and step outside your comfort zone Even if this means a toe at a time.